ideasonpurpose/slack-status-app/README.md

 # IOP Slack Status Bot

-This Slack App interprets slash commands and sets statuses for users who send messages.
+#### Version 0.0.0

+This project adds an `/iam` slash command to Slack for setting user status with more flexible expiration times.

+### Example commands

 The basic syntax looks like this: